Smoky roof fire on JCPS building quickly extinguished

 LOUISVILLE, Ky.
 (WAVE) - A fire on the roof of a Jefferson County Public Schools building produced smoke that could be seen for miles.

-Assistant Chief David Howser of St. Matthews Fire Department said there was heavy fire when the first crews arrived.
-Firefighters found the fire was on the top layer of the five layer roof.
+St. Matthews Assistant Fire Chief David Howser said there was heavy fire when the first crews arrived.
+Firefighters found the fire was on the top layer of the five-layer roof.
 A hand line was used to put the fire out.

+“Although the fire was on the surface, we needed to make sure there was no fire hitting down against the additional layers, so that’s why we had a lot of manpower here, in this heat to take care and make sure it’s all out,” Howser said.

 Roofers were doing work on the building.
 Howser said a tar pot which was knocked over started the fire.

+“I thought it was going to burn down to tell you the truth,” said Lois Smith, who lives next door.
+“I was like, ‘Oh my God.’
+The school, they’ve done all this work, and now it’s on fire.
+But I had no idea.
+I mean I was just dumbfounded.
+I mean really dumbfounded.”

-Toni Konz Tatman, a JCPS spokeswoman, said school building is begin converted into an early childhood education center.
+JCPS spokeswoman Toni Konz Tatman said the school building is being converted into an early childhood education center.
 Work began in mid-March with full renovation underway since the school year ended in June.

-Although this is the second day of the 2019-2020 school year, there were no classes in session at building, which was originally Westport Vocational School and later became the home of the Westport Teenage Parent Program.
-Renee Murphy, a JCPS spokeswoman, said the early childhood program doesn’t begin until next week.
+Although this is the second day of the 2019-2020 school year, there were no classes in session at the building, which was originally Westport Vocational School and later became the home of the Westport Teenage Parent Program.
+Another JCPS spokeswoman, Renee Murphy, said the early childhood program at the school wasn’t scheduled to begin for another two weeks.

 Copyright 2019 WAVE 3 News.
 All rights reserved.